InfMCre/Angular-Demo/README.md

 ### Routes

+#### Adding Routes to the aplication
-In angular all the routes must be configured into `/src/app/app.routes.ts`
+In angular the routes must be configured into `/src/app/app.routes.ts`
 ``` typescript
 import { Routes } from '@angular/router';
 // page import